 Be sure to describe your persona very broadly.

-If you are a client of GROUP7, you can also request media usage for many target groups in the Netherlands and Belgium free of charge.
+If you are a client of GROUP7, you can also request media usage for many target groups free of charge.
 You’ve now filled the first two columns on our persona canvas.

-Our example shows how we have completed Efficient Eric.
+Our example shows how we have completed Marketing Maartje.

 Your persona canvas is now hopefully brimming with great, astute observations.
 These are often called ‘customer insights’.
 But what are these powerful customer insights that will help us move forward?
-The most meaningful insights are those that the target audience can identify with (‘typical me’), that inspire enthusiasm in your customers and an Aha moment!
+The most meaningful insights are those that the target audience can identify with (‘typical me’), that inspire enthusiasm in your customers and create an AHA! moment.

 We will choose those strong insights as a group.